Skip to content

 2. How Reducing Your Package Dimensions Lowers Both Shipping Costs and CO2 Emissions.

 Diminishing the footprint of your packaging is a dual victory; it’s a win for your wallet and a win for the environment.
-Shrinking package dimensions can lead to a cascade of cost savings across the logistics spectrum, from reduced material usage to lower freight charges.
-Moreover, this contraction in packaging leads to denser shipments, allowing more products to be transported using less vehicular assets.
+Shrinking package dimensions can also lead to a cascade of cost savings across the logistics spectrum, from reduced material usage to lower freight charges.
+Moreover, this reduction in package size leads to denser shipments, allowing more products to be transported using less vehicular assets.
 Thus, this in turn slashes CO2 emissions.

 a.
 Use of Sustainable Packaging to Reduce Costs and CO2 Emissions.